kaufland-ecommerce/esque/README.md

 In the Kafka world nothing is easy, but `esque` (pronounced *esk*) is an attempt at it.

-Esque is a user-centric command line interface for Kafka administration.
+`esque` is a user-centric command line interface for Kafka administration.

 ## Why should you care?